 Nobody likes sitting in uncomfortable chairs in a classroom, wishing they were anywhere else but there.
 But now imagine your company or school’s learners having the freedom and convenience to engage the learning content online from wherever they want, with the only constraint being an Internet connection and web browser.
 Maybe they will listen to audio content as they drive or take public transportation to and from work.
 Maybe they’ll kick back in their favorite chair and do a few short sessions after dinner at home.
-They key is that they have the ability to exercise control over where they engage learning, which means they can choose the physical space that is most conducive to their personal learning style and needs.
-When learners can be physically comfortable when learning, understanding and retention of content is significantly boosted.
+The key is that they have the ability to exercise control over where they engage in learning, which means they can choose the physical space that is most conducive to their personal learning style and needs.
+When learners can be physically comfortable, learning, understanding, and retention of content are significantly boosted.

 One of the other benefits of online education is that it allows a company or institution to quickly generate a large collection of courses and modules that offer learning opportunities well beyond required compliance trainings.
 When learners are given a robust array of offerings and the freedom to pursue content or new skills that interest them, they are more likely to do so, and your company or school will reap the benefits.
 Those who show initiative in taking up these additional non-required learning opportunities present a unique avenue to identify the go-getters who are motivated to achieve more.
 Your top talent will shine all the brighter if they have the development opportunities they want through online education.

 Online education that is offered through a good learning management system (LMS) allows for robust tracking of learning data, both for the school or company, just as importantly, for the learners themselves.
 When learners have easy access to dashboards and snapshots that show where they’re at relative to various learning milestones and targets, including assessment scores, it helps them take further control over their learning.
 They can easily see in concrete ways how they’re doing and what their strengths and weaknesses are, and then focus more on the opportunities that will advance them towards the ultimate goal.